-Deadlines
+Application Deadlines

-The application form should be completed and returned to Leavell College office at least 30 days prior to the date the applicant wishes to enroll.
-If the applicant has experienced divorce, the admissions form should be completed and returned to Leavell College office at least 60 days prior to the anticipated date of enrollment to allow time for interviews and personality profiles.
+The application should be completed at least 30 days prior to the date the applicant wishes to enroll.
+If the applicant has experienced divorce, the application should be completed at least 60 days prior to the anticipated date of enrollment to allow time for interviews and personality profiles.